marcellino-ornelas/create-components-react/README.md

     const

-To create a component with our additional package.
+now create a component with our additional package.
 Execute this line in your command line.

     react-component create -p storage App